Aquatic Weed Control Program

 - Submit a grant application.
 Download application form.

-- Applications must be received no later than October 15.
+- Applications must be received no later than October 15 the year before the project begins.

 - Applications will be considered for inclusion in the work-plan for the following year.